cnobile2012/bahai-calendar/docs/source/ideas.rst

 contradiction to the standards used before and currently on all other planetary bodies.

-Since the Badí' Calendar relies heavily on where the latitude ans longitude is, to give a correct location for the sunset and Vernal Equinox, whether the longitude is negative or positive has serious implications.
+Since the Badí' Calendar relies heavily on where the latitude and longitude is, to give a correct location for the sunset and Vernal Equinox, whether the longitude is negative or positive has serious implications.
 Meeus choose to not follow the IAU resolution, and keep the original definition the same as the